mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 It looks like the time to run the `echo '00010203040506070809' | xxd -r -p` part of the pipeline takes about 150 microseconds.
 The `zig build run` step must take at least 150 microseconds.

-By the time the `count-bytes` application actually begins in the `zig build` version, it doesn't have to wait on the previous jobs to complete.
+By the time the `count-bytes` application actually begins in the `zig build` version, it doesn't have to wait for the previous jobs to complete.
 The input is already waiting on stdin.

 {{<img src="count-bytes-zig-run.webp" has-border="true" alt="Gantt chart where echo, xxd, and zig build run start at the same time, but the execute phase of zig build run starts after echo and xxd are complete" caption="With `zig build run`, there's a delay before my application executes, so previous jobs in the pipeline have already completed by the time `count-bytes` starts.">}}